alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 net is a model with a heavy prior towards considering nearby values.
 That's good for image recognition, but ended up having implications for genomics and music generation.
 A transformer is a sequence model, which is good for understanding language, but also can be applied to video understanding.
+As a community we've spent the past few years building primitives that everything else builds off of.

 You can't entirely ignore prior work or experience.
 Intuition in the target domain can be very powerful.
 AlphaGo was a victory for